TRC-2025/.github/profile/README.md

 ## 🧠 Structure

 Each team has:
-- A dedicated **GitHub repository** for documentation and collaboration of their work
+- Two dedicated **GitHub repository**: one for documentation and the other one for collaboration on their work for the challenge
-  Un **dépôt GitHub dédié** pour la documentation et la collaboration de leur travail
+  Deux **dépôt GitHub dédié**: un pour la documentation et un autre pour la collaboration sur leur travail sur le challenge

 - Automated workflows and templates to support development
   Des **modèles et automatisations GitHub Actions** pour faciliter le travail